-Dublin Airport welcomes Aer Lingus’ announcement that it is to launch new direct services to Minneapolis-St. Paul, Minnesota and Montreal, Canada next summer.
+Dublin Airport welcomes today’s announcement from Aer Lingus that it is to launch services from Dublin to Los Angeles, California, Hartford, Connecticut and Newark, New Jersey next summer.

 Dublin Airport Managing Director, Vincent Harrison said he was delighted to see Aer Lingus add three new services to its route network from Dublin Airport.
 “These three new transatlantic routes mean that Aer Lingus has added six new transatlantic destinations from Dublin since 2014.
 We are pleased that Aer Lingus will fly three new transatlantic routes from Dublin Airport next summer offering additional choice for both business and leisure passengers."

 “We have been growing our transatlantic traffic strongly at Dublin Airport.
 Passenger numbers on transatlantic destinations grew by 42% between 2010 and 2014, and we’re seeing strong double digit growth again this year,” Mr Harrison added.